We have been focusing on lawn problems for the past several months and this month I want to talk about adding fall color to your landscape.

 The Changing Weather

 Fall is my favorite time of the year because it is so refreshing to get a break from the long hot days of summer.
-This summer wasn’t as hot and dry as what we have seen in the past but hot and very humid.
-Usually we are dealing with dead bedding plants due to heat and drought.
-For the second summer in a row we have seen many people lose their bedding plants due to excessive moisture and poor drainage, especially after the deluge we saw in early September.
-Any of your bedding plants that survived our hot wet summer are as refreshed as you are that the weather is changing.
+This summer was not extremely hot and dry as what we have seen in the past but hot and very humid as usual.
+The shorter days and cooler nights should trigger a brief growth spurt in most of your plants.
+Many of your bedding plants probably did not make the trip and will need to be replaced.
 With this change of weather, we get an opportunity to freshen up our flower beds with some plants that will tolerate much cooler temperatures.

 Amend The Soil

-It will be too hot to plant pansies and snapdragons until the end of October but now is a good time to do proper bed prep.
+It will be too hot to plant pansies and snapdragons until the end of October, but now would be a good time to do proper bed prep.
 Most bedding plants like organically rich well-draining soil.
 Heavy clay soils stay too wet and harbor moisture loving diseases.
-These pathogens when combined with other stress factors like abnormally high temperatures will find it easy to attack the root system and cause premature death, especially snapdragons.
-By adding compost to heavy clay soils you do two things, compost will add billions of beneficial microbes to your soil as well as enhance drainage by keeping clay particles from sticking together.
+These pathogens when combined with other stress factors like abnormally high temperatures will find it easy to attack the root system and cause premature death, especially in snapdragons.
+By adding compost to heavy clay soils, you can accomplish two things, compost will add billions of beneficial microbes to your soil as well as enhance drainage by keeping clay particles from sticking together.
 Also keep in mind that if you have heavy clay soils that don’t drain well you will have to raise your beds preferably about 12”.
-Just adding good soil in a hole of clay will give you a bowl of spongy wet soil that doesn’t drain.
+Just adding good soil in a hole of clay will give you a bowl of spongy wet soil that will not drain.

-If your soil appears to be rich but will not grow plants well, it would be advisable to get a comprehensive soil test done before guessing what to add.
+If your soil appears to be rich but will not grow plants well, it would be advisable to get a comprehensive soil test done before guessing what to do.
 Adding too much of the wrong thing like phosphorous can cause your soil to lock up much needed nutrients and render it useless for several years.
-Too much nitrogen can give you very fast growing massive plants without very many flowers or none at all.
+Too much nitrogen can give you very fast-growing massive plants without very many flowers or none.

 Less Watering in Winter

-One of the nice things about cool season color is that it normally requires almost no extra water once it is established.
+One of the nice things about cool season bedding plants is that they normally require almost no extra water once they are established.
 Because of the short cool days of the winter, water demands are not that high.
-During normal winters, there is usually enough rain to satisfy the water needs of most cool season plants here.
+During normal winters, there is usually enough rain to satisfy the water needs of most cool season plants.

 What and When to Plant